The national minimum wage rate is a legally-enforced standard that ensures employees are paid what they deserve.

 National minimum wage increases on a regular basis to keep income in line with inflation.
-The table below shows the current rates, in effect from October 2015.
+The table below shows the current rates, in effect from April 2020.

 |Age range||Current entitlement|

-|25 and over (National Living Wage)||£7.20 per hour|
+|25 and over (National Living Wage)||£8.72 per hour|

-|18-20 year olds||£5.55 per hour|
+|18-20 year olds||£6.45 per hour|

-|16 and 17 year olds||£4.00 per hour|
+|16 and 17 year olds||£4.55 per hour|

-|Apprentices||£3.40 per hour|
+|Apprentices||£4.15 per hour|

 Meanwhile, there are different sets of rules for apprenticeships and for agricultural workers.
-It’s certainly a complicated area, but one that is vital for employers to get right.
+It’s certainly a complicated area, but one that's vital for you to get right.

-A new band was added to the National Minimum Wage, called the National Living Wage, in April 2016 which applies to workers aged 25 and over.
-The rate of the NLW is £7.20 an hour.
-It’s important not to confuse the NLW with the Living Wage.
-The fundamental difference is that the National Living Wage is a compulsory statutory requirement, whereas the Living Wage is a charity campaign and it is not legally enforceable.
+The fundamental difference is that the National Living Wage is a compulsory statutory requirement, whereas the Living Wage is a charity campaign and it's not legally enforceable.

 Need our help?